 Document Type : Research Paper

-Materials and Methods: This quasi-experimental study with pre-test and post-test design was performed on 30 elderly men aged 60-70 years in Qom province in 1400.
-The elderly were randomly divided into experimental (n = 15) and control (n=15) groups, and the experimental group participated in 3 sessions of dynamic neuromuscular stability training every week for 45 weeks for 6 weeks.
-To collect information, before and after applying the training protocol, tint tests, 30-second seat sitting test, sitting and delivery test, TUG test and SF-36 questionnaire were used.
+Materials and Methods: This was a quasi-experimental study with a pretest-posttest design.
+This research was performed on 30 elderly males, aged 60-70 years in Qom Province, Iran in 2021.
+The examined elderly were randomly divided into the experimental and control groups (n=15/group).
+Furthermore, the experimental group participated in three 45-minute weekly sessions of DNS training for 6 weeks.
+To collect the necessary information before and after applying the training protocol, tint tests, 30-second seat sitting test, sitting and delivery test, TUG test, and SF-36 questionnaire were used.
 The obtained data were analyzed using Analysis of Covariance (ANCOVA) and Paired Samples t-test at a significance level of 0.05.

-Results: The ANCOVA results indicated a significant difference between the experimental and control groups in the variables of motor function, fall risk, quality of life, lower limb strength and flexibility of the elderly (P<0.05).
+Results: The ANCOVA results indicated a significant difference between the experimental and control groups in motor function, fall risk, quality of life, lower limb strength, and flexibility (P<0.05).
 The collected mean scores outlined that the experimental group performed better than the control group.

-Conclusion: Due to the effectiveness of DNS training on physical function and the very high importance of the elderly lifestyle, it is recommended that the training protocol provided for prevention and rehabilitation, increase the level of physical fitness and quality of life as a low-cost treatment be used for the elderly.
+Conclusion: Due to the effectiveness of DNS training on physical function and the very high importance of the elderly lifestyle, it is recommended that the provided training protocol be used for prevention and rehabilitation, increase the level of physical fitness and quality of life as a low-cost treatment, among the elderly.